mcai/edge-tts-mcp/README.md

 ## Limitations

+- **macOS Only**: This project currently only supports macOS systems
 - Audio is limited to about 10 minutes per request
 - The service uses an unofficial API to Microsoft Edge TTS
 - Some SSML features might have limited support